 It’s important to note that taking too much reishi in conjunction with your diabetes medication can actually cause your blood sugar to drop too low, so always use caution.
 Speak to your doctor before taking Reishis if you have diabetes.

 Some research has shown Reishi mushrooms to be neuroprotective.
 They contain a substance called Ganoderma lucidum (GLOS), which research has shown to have neuroprotective effects.
-In fact, they can actually help stimulate nerve growth in the brain, which is useful in conditions like Alzheimer’s.
+They can also help stimulate nerve growth in the brain, which is useful in conditions like Alzheimer’s.
 If your family has a history of Alzheimer’s, consider adding reishi mushroom extract to your diet.

 Reishi mushrooms won’t make you drowsy, but they can help to promote a healthy sleep cycle if you take them daily.
 Adding ground reishi mushrooms to your tea or ingesting its extract may be the most efficient way to take your daily dose.

 Reishi mushrooms can also help to reduce overall anxiety and stress levels.
-They are among a category of plants with adaptogenic properties, which are used by Chinese herbalists to help the body adapt to stress.
+They are among a category of plants with adaptogenic properties, which Chinese herbalists use to help the body adapt to stress.

 Ancient Chinese Taoists considered the use of reishi mushrooms to be a way to increase focus during meditation.
-With their abilities to stabilize blood sugar and help with your sleep patterns, they can also improve your concentration.
+Their abilities to stabilize blood sugar and help with your sleep patterns can also improve your concentration.

-Reishi mushrooms have been shown in studies to reduce irritability and depression and pain associated with the disease neurasthenia.
-While there hasn’t been substantial research into the use of Reishi mushrooms to treat depression or anxiety, the results with neurasthenia are promising and warrant further consideration.
+Studies have shown Reishi mushrooms to reduce irritability, depression, and pain associated with the disease neurasthenia.
+While there hasn’t been substantial research into using Reishi mushrooms to treat depression or anxiety, the results with neurasthenia are promising and warrant further consideration.